Generic Name: praziquantel (PRAZ-i-KWON-tel)

 - Take Biltricide with a full glass of water during meals.

-- Swallow Biltricide whole.
-Do not break, crush, or chew before swallowing.
+- Do not crush or chew before swallowing.

 - Take your doses at least 4 hours apart but not more than 6 hours apart unless directed otherwise by your doctor.